 - Eligible impairment groups:

-- The Quad event is open to any athletes of either sex whose impairment affects three or more limbs, while the Singles event is open to other classifications.
+- The quad singles and doubles events are open to any athletes of either sex whose impairment affects three or more limbs, while the men's and women's singles and doubles events are open to other classifications/impairment groups.

 - London medal table: